Annihboom/Intelligent_Robotics/readme.md

 # MCL and Safe Stop with BCR Bot on ROS2 Humble

+This project is supervised by Professor Melanie Jouaiti.
+I am very grateful for her kind support.

 This project enhances the open-source robot **bcr_bot** by implementing:
 1. A **safe stop** mechanism for preventing collisions.
 2. Reimplementation of **Monte Carlo Localization (MCL)** in **ROS2 Humble** using Python, based on the NAV2 server.